 Currently, New Horizons has 9 directors.
 Directors are elected by district; each director represents an approximately equal number of members.
 New Horizons has three districts with two directors from the northern district, two directors from the southern district, three directors from the central district, and two at large directors.
 The directors do not participate in day-to-day activities of the cooperative.
 The Board of Directors meet at least monthly to review financial and policy matters.
 They also meet with the cooperative’s auditor and lender as needed.
-Current Board members are: Randy Heims (Chairman), Muscoda; Bruce Freiderick (Vice Chairman), Lancaster; Paul Johnson (Secretary), Gratiot; Andy Pink, Lancaster; Byron Reeves, Lancaster; Dean Roth, Boscobel; Richard Wiedenbeck, Lancaster, Dale Wills, Belmont; and Peter Winch, Fennimore.
+Current Board Members are: Bruce Friederick (Chairman), Lancaster; Peter Winch (Vice Chairman), Fennimore; Paul Johnson (Secretary), Gratiot; Dennis Bell, Bell Center; Matt Kreul, Lancaster; Andy Pink, Lancaster; Dean Roth, Boscobel; Jason Sparrgrove, Woodman; Dale Wills, Belmont.

 An annual member meeting is held each year for presentation of financial and management reports.
 District director elections are held at this time.
 All patrons are encouraged to attend and participate in meeting discussions.

 The cooperative has approximately 1,200 farmer members.
 Nearly 10,000 people hold an equity position in New Horizons Supply Cooperative.